LQR471814/web-std/README.md

 ## web-std

-> a collection of utilities I always end up copying or reimplementing in other projects.
+> a monorepo of utilities I always end up copying or reimplementing in other projects.

 this library goes well with the [tsvt-template](https://github.com/LQR471814/tsvt-template.git)